carbonblack/cb-event-forwarder/README.md

 need to install and configure the Splunk TA to consume the Carbon Black event data.
 It is recommended that the event bridge use a file based output with Splunk universal forwarder configured to monitor the file.

+More information about configuring the Splunk TA can be found [here](http://docs.splunk.com/Documentation/AddOns/latest/Bit9CarbonBlack/About)

 ## Logging

 The connector logs to the directory `/var/log/cb/integrations/cb-event-forwarder`.